Contribution Guide

 Releasing a New Version

-You will first need valid user accounts on both pypi.org and test.pypi.org that have the “Maintainer” role on the project, as well as the requirements installed (see above).
+• valid user accounts on both pypi.org and test.pypi.org that have the “Maintainer” role on the project, as well as the requirements installed (see above) and:

-It is strongly recommended that you use an API token to upload new releases to PyPI.
+• an API token to upload new releases to PyPI, with write access to the project.

 Perform end-to-end publish and installation testing

 Note, once a release is uploaded, it is no longer possible to upload a release with the same version number, even if that release is deleted.
-For that reason, it is a good idea to first add a suffix, i.e. -dev001, to __version__ in setup.py while testing.
+For that reason, it is a good idea to first add a suffix that can be arbitrarily updated to iterate, i.e. -rc1, to the version in pyproject.toml while testing, and then revert the changes (including changes to uv.lock) when done.

 • Test-install the library from test.pypi.org into a temporary Python virtualenv that does not already have the library installed, to test installing for the first time

-• Tests-install the library from test.pypi.org into a temporary Python virtualenv where the library is already installed, to test upgrading
+• Test-install the library from test.pypi.org into a temporary Python virtualenv where the mainline library version is already installed, to test upgrading an existing install.

-If any errors are encountered, the script should immediately exit.
+The script should print out the test version and success messages.
 Errors should be investigated and mitigated before publishing.
-To test again, temporarily change __version__ so that it counts as a new release and gets uploaded, and set it to the desired version before the actual release.
+To test again, temporarily change the version in pyproject.toml so that it counts as a new release and gets uploaded.
+Be sure to remember to set it back to the desired final version before the actual release, and revert any changes to uv.lock.

 Merge changes and tag